 - If you are interested in writing, you could submit an article to the Socialist Standard or one of the party's blogs; or a longer, more in-depth study could be submitted as a pamphlet to the Publications Committee.
 A large project may benefit from members working together to bounce off each others' ideas and share out what is to be researched and written up.
 This could be as part of the Education Committee, whose remit is to prepare materials about socialist theory, to provide members and anyone else with detailed and clear analysis.
 Or, for something much shorter, you could write letters to newspapers or other journals relating the socialist case to whatever is in the news. - If you have skills in design, you could contribute to the Socialist Standard, or help produce leaflets, adverts, posters, t-shirts or other products. - If you have experience in producing audio / visual materials, then you could make podcasts, animations, videos of party talks or remaster archive recordings. - If you have practical skills (and live within reach of London), you could help with the maintenance of Head Office.
-As well as decorating, repair work or - cleaning at Head Office, members can help with arranging mailshots and engaging with visitors.
+As well as decorating, repair work or cleaning at Head Office, members can help with - arranging mailshots and engaging with visitors.
 Volunteers are also needed to prepare lunch at Conference and ADM.
-Contact the Head Office Organiser or Premises Committee if you can help. - If you have admin skills, then ask to be nominated for the Executive Committee, Central Organiser post, Ballot Committee, Central Branch Secretary role or Standing Orders Committee.
-Or consider putting yourself forward to be your own branch's Secretary. - If you have experience in accountancy, ask to be put forward to be your branch Treasurer, or for the party's Treasurer, Assistant Treasurer or Auditor posts. - If you are active online, take part in discussions on the forums and social media.
-As well as Socialist Party accounts, you could contribute to forums run by other political organisations (such as libcom.org) or question-andanswer forum quora.com.
-Post links to Socialist Standard articles or party pamphlets on social media such as Facebook and Twitter, or retweet or share party posts.
+Contact the Head Office Organiser or Premises Committee if you can help. - If you have admin skills, then ask to be nominated for the Executive Committee, Ballot Committee, Standing Orders Committee, General Secretary, Assistant Secretary or Central Organiser posts, Or consider putting yourself forward to be your own branch's Secretary. - If you have experience in accountancy, ask to be put forward to be your branch Treasurer, or for the party's Treasurer, Assistant Treasurer or Auditor posts. - If you are active online, take part in discussions on the forums and social media.
+As well as Socialist Party accounts, you could contribute to forums run by other political organisations or sites like Quora.
+Post links to party material on social media such as Facebook and Twitter, or repost or share party posts.